note- the rules described in this article are suspended during the covid epidemic

-It will come, or has come to many of us- a disability we have had from birth, the result of an accident or illness (mental or physical), or just the ageing process- and we need help doing the things that others do for themselves.
+It will come to many of us- a disability we have had from birth, the result of an accident or illness (mental or physical), or just the ageing process- and we need help doing the things that others do for themselves.

 But large numbers of people in our district are not getting the help they need with daily living, and there is very little help easily available if they want to find out what they are entitled to or how to challenge a decision on their help.